alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.6.2.
 EC2 Architecture and Resilience

-EC2 instances are virtual machines run on EC2 hosts.
+EC2 instances are virtual machines and run on EC2 hosts.

-Tenancy:
+These hosts can be classified into:

-- **Shared** - Instances are run on shared hardware, but isolated from other customers.
+- **Shared hosts**: Instances are run on shared hardware, but isolated from other customers.
+Pay for the individual instances based on how they have been running for and what resources they have allocated.
-- **Dedicated** - Instances are run on hardware that's dedicates to a single customer.
+- **Dedicated hosts**: Instances are run on hardware that's dedicated to a single AWS account.
-  Dedicated instances may share hardware with other instances from the same AWS account that are not Dedicated instances.
-- **Dedicated host** - Instances are run on a physical server fully dedicated for your use.
 Pay for entire host, don't pay for instances.

-- AZ resilient service.
-They run within only one AZ system.
-  - You can't access them cross zone.
+EC2 is an AZ resilient service.
+Instances run within only one AZ.
+You can't access them cross zone.

-EC2 host contains
+EC2 hosts contain:

 - Local hardware such as CPU and memory
-- Also have temporary instance store
+- Temporary local storage called Instance Store
   - If instance moves hosts, the storage is lost.
-- Can use remote storage, Elastic Block Store (EBS).
+- Remote storage: Elastic Block Store (EBS).
   - EBS allows you to allocate volumes of persistent storage to instances within the same AZ.
-- 2 types of networking
+- 2 types of networking: Storage networking and data networking
-  - Storage networking
-  - Data networking

-EC2 Networking (ENI)

-When instances are provisioned within a specific subnet within a VPC A primary elastic network interface is provisioned in a subnet which maps to the physical hardware on the EC2 host.
+When instances are provisioned within a specific subnet within a VPC a primary elastic network interface (ENI) is provisioned in a subnet which maps to the physical hardware on the EC2 host.
 Subnets are also within one specific AZ.
 Instances can have multiple network interfaces, even within different subnets so long as they're within the same AZ.